 How Successful Traders Operate

 Typically, traders who make only a few large, concentrated trades are more apt to lose money.
 Traders who distribute their trading funds over many different trades diversify their risk and have a better chance of trading profitably.
 Similarly, traders who leverage their trades aggressively are more likely to have large losses than those who don't.

 The risks of forex trading are genuine, and according to a 2014 Bloomberg report, almost 70 percent of forex traders lost money in each of the preceding four quarters.
-Unsurprisingly, data compiled by the National Futures Association, a forex self-regulatory institution similar the stock market's FINRA, shows that most retail forex traders drop out after about four months.
+Unsurprisingly, data compiled by the National Futures Association, a forex self-regulatory institution similar to the stock market's FINRA, shows that most retail forex traders drop out after about four months.